Mik3Rizzo/rpico-rc522/README.md

 # Library rpico-rc522

-[rpico-rc522](https://github.com/Mik3Rizzo/rpico-rc522) is a **CircuitPython** library written to use the RC522 reader (chip MFRC522) on the Raspberry Pico microcontroller.
+[rpico-rc522](https://github.com/Mik3Rizzo/rpico-rc522) is a **CircuitPython** library that manages  the RC522 reader (chip MFRC522) on the Raspberry Pico microcontroller.

-The library is a porting of [rpi-rc522](https://github.com/Mik3Rizzo/rpi-rc522).
+It is a porting of [rpi-rc522](https://github.com/Mik3Rizzo/rpi-rc522).
 Please see there for detailed documentation and usage examples.

 ## Library structure